tdavis24/RoutineHelperApp/GitHubCommands.md

 git push origin <branch_name>
 ```
 This command is used to actually upload the changes made to the repo.
 The branch name should match the branch you used when checking out the folders, which could be main or a branch dedicated to you alone, depending on if we are using branches or not.

+## 4. `Creating a merge request ro merge your branch into the main branch`

+In order to create a merge request to merge any changes made to the repository on your branch, you will need to go to the GitHub repository on the web and follow the instructions on the website.